• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is truly the most wonderful time of the year because it’s holiday cookie-baking season.
+Holiday baking season is truly the most wonderful time of the year for us wannabe professional bakers.

-Each year, I strive to add a new cookie to my recipe repertoire; and this year, I’m baking soft and chewy molasses cookies.
+I strive to add a new cookie to my recipe repertoire each year.
+This year, I decided to bake soft and chewy molasses cookies.

-Many people confuse molasses cookies with gingersnap cookies and with good reason.
-Both cookies contain the same ingredients – flour, butter, sugar, molasses, and holiday spices like cinnamon, cloves and ginger.
-While you might find the same ingredient list, the cookies taste quite different.
+Many people confuse molasses cookies with gingersnap cookies, and with good reason.
+Both cookies contain the same ingredients – flour, butter, sugar, molasses, and holiday spices like cinnamon, cloves, and ginger.
+While they have similar ingredients, the cookies taste quite different.

-In this article, I will share how molasses works in baked goods, what flour to use, and how to make the most wonderful chewy gluten-free molasses cookies of your life!
+In this article, I’ll discuss a bit more about how molasses works in baked goods, what flour to use, and how to make the most wonderful chewy gluten-free molasses cookies of your life!

 Baking with Molasses

-Molasses is gluten free as long as it’s the only ingredient in the jar.
-Always check labels to ensure no other ingredients have been added.
-I encourage you to read more about the different brands of molasses in this article.
+Molasses is gluten-free as long as it’s the only ingredient in the jar.
+Always check the product label to ensure no other ingredients have been added.
+I encourage you to read more about the different brands of gluten-free molasses in this article.

-While molasses adds sweetness to your baked goods, it’s not as sweet as sugar.
-Molasses contains antioxidants and small amounts of essential minerals such as phosphorus, calcium, iron and magnesium.
+While molasses adds sweetness to your baked goods, it’s not as sweet as sugar and can even be bitter.
+Molasses contains antioxidants and small amounts of essential minerals such as phosphorus, calcium, iron, and magnesium.

-Be sure to use either light or dark molasses when making sweet desserts.
+Use either light or dark molasses when making sweet desserts.
 The darker the molasses, the fuller the flavor.
 That said, avoid baking with blackstrap molasses.
-It’s more bitter than light and dark molasses, and it works best in savory dishes like baked beans and BBQ sauces.
+It works best in savory dishes like baked beans and BBQ sauces.

-If you’re baking gluten-free cookies, I highly recommend using Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend.
-It measures cup for cup with wheat flour.
+If you’re baking gluten-free cookies, I highly recommend using Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend because it measures cup-for-cup to wheat flour.

-For example, if your recipe calls for two cups of all-purpose flour, you can simply use two cups of Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend, which is made from a blend of flours, starches and xanthan gum (binder).
+For example, if a recipe calls for two cups of all-purpose flour, use two cups of Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend, which is made from a blend of flours, starches, and xanthan gum (binder).

 Gluten-Free Molasses Cookies on a tray with Bob's Red Mill flour in background

-Remember, gluten acts as the glue that holds your cookies together and prevents them from crumbling.
-Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend mimics the function of gluten, a protein found in wheat, rye, barley and sometimes oats, so that your cookies hold together and have a wonderful texture despite being gluten free.
+Remember, gluten is the glue that holds your cookies together and prevents them from crumbling.
+Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend mimics the function of gluten, a protein found in wheat, rye, barley, and sometimes oats so that your cookies hold together and have a wonderful texture despite being gluten free.

 • 2 teaspoons baking soda